ogui11aume/grist-help/help/en/docs/document-tours.md

 ![doc-tour-gif](images/document-tours/doc-tour.gif)

-Document tours are a beta feature in Grist that provide a step-by-step guide to help users navigate and understand how to use your document.
+Document tours are a feature in Grist that provide a step-by-step guide to help users navigate and understand how to use your document.
 You can add document tours to any Grist document by creating a specially configured table named `GristDocTour`.

 ### What is a document tour?